jaygaha/python-beginner/workspace/7_framework/sanic/README.md

 - **Day 2**: Learn application organization with middleware, blueprints, and error handling
 - **Day 3**: Build production-ready applications with databases, external APIs, and proper configuration
 - **Day 4**: Implement secure authentication with JWT tokens, request validation, and security best practices
+- **Day 5**: Create complete, production-ready applications combining all features with file handling, CORS, and comprehensive security

-Each tutorial builds upon the previous one, creating a comprehensive learning experience that takes you from basic concepts to advanced production patterns with full security implementation.
+Each tutorial builds upon the previous one, creating a comprehensive learning experience that takes you from basic concepts to advanced production patterns with complete feature integration and security implementation.

 Happy coding with Sanic!